opauloh/react-testing-library-course-tjs/README.md

-- @testing-library/user-event, this module from testing-library, allows us to simulate better the user behavior when developing tests, instead of manually fire each event, we can fire all the events related to user behavior at once (i.e. onchange, onkeydown, onkeyup, onkeypress, etc...), so it represents better what users typically do:
+- @testing-library/user-event, this module from testing-library, allows us to simulate better the user behavior when developing tests, instead of manually fire each event, we can fire all the events related to user behavior at once (i.e. onChange, onKeyDown, onKeyUp, onKeypress, etc...), so it represents better what users typically do:

 ```js